mattpovich/sedfitting-ysos/recipes/sedfitting_procedure_ysos.md

 * `spu-hmi.tar.gz —> 15_spu-hmi`
 * `spubsmi.tar.gz —> 16_spubsmi`
 * `spubhim.tar.gz —> 17_spubhim`

+Copy the module `new_filt.py` from the `python` subdirectory of this library into the directory containing all of the above yso model subdirectories.
+The R17 models do not come pre-convolved with UKIDSS and VVV filter profiles.
+You can download the SVO filter profiles from http://svo2.cab.inta-csic.es/svo/theory/fps3/index.php and colve multiple filters with R17 models in one shot using `new_filt.py,` which is a simple wrapper for `convolve_model_dir`.
+See https://sedfitter.readthedocs.io/en/stable/convolution.html for details.

 Make sure you have the following libraries on your IDL path: